laurajsdias/test-devsecops-actionnetwork/README.md

 Copy just the value: arn:aws:iam::009009745233:server-certificate/CSC

 4. **CertificateArn parameter**
-``Paste this Arn value into CertificateArn parameter in the project/web-servers-stack.yml file.``
+- Paste this Arn value from step 3 into CertificateArn parameter in the project/web-servers-stack.yml file.

 5. **IAMInstanceProfile**
-``Copy the Account ID from your AWS account to IAMInstanceProfile in the project/web-servers-stack.yml file``
+- Copy the Account ID from your AWS account to IAMInstanceProfile in the project/web-servers-stack.yml file.

 6. Ok, ready to launch.